-Xtant Wines is run by two partners, Jeffrey O’Neill and Laurence Vosti both of whom have strong ties to the wine industry.
-Jeff is a past president of The Wine Institute (www.wineinstitute.org) and Laurence went to school in the Bordeaux region of France, has owned a retail wine business and has been a collector of California & French wines for many years.
+Xtant Wines was founded by two partners, Jeffrey O’Neill and Laurence Vosti both of whom have strong ties to the wine industry.
+Jeff is a past president of The Wine Institute and Laurence went to school in the Bordeaux region of France, has owned a retail wine business and has been a collector of California & French wines for many years.

-Their 2004 vintage is a rich complex multi-faceted wine.
+Their 2004 Xtant Cabernet Sauvignon is a rich complex multi-faceted wine.
 The Cabernet Sauvignon is blended with Malbec and Merlot.
 The Malbec brings a violet and lavender complexity to the palate; you can also pick up on notes of cherries and red currants.
-The finish on this wine never stops!
+The finish on this wine is remarkably long!

-Xtant also produces a wine which from the French to English translation, translates to “Little Bastard”.
+Xtant also produces another label called Petit Batard, which from the French to English translation, translates to “Little Bastard”.
 Heh, not many wines are named something like this!
-This particular wine is Cabernet Sauvignon based and is available at a killer price point – we’ve had wines of this quality and structure easily 2x the value of what this wine is priced at.
-Visit: www.xtantwines.com
+This particular wine is Cabernet Sauvignon, created from barrels of wine that are not used in the Xtant wines.
+It is Cabernet Sauvignon based and is available at a very good price point – we’ve had wines of this quality and structure easily 2x the value of what this wine is priced at.

 NOTE: this review has been identified as needing a *major* update.